Car Accident Attorneys in Lake County

 Drowsy Driving

-As people have picked up increasing responsibilities in recent years, it’s led to an increase in the number of drowsy driving accidents.
+As people pick up increasing responsibilities, the number of drowsy driving accidents continues to climb.
 The Centers for Disease Control and Prevention reports that driving while tired has a similar effect on a motorist’s abilities as driving under the influence of alcohol.
 This means that drowsy drivers suffer increased reaction time and compromised decision-making abilities.
-Between 2005 and 2009, the CDC reports that more than 83,000 traffic accidents were the result of drowsy driving.10
+A Centers for Disease Control and Prevention (CDC) survey of drivers found that 1 in 25 drivers reported they had fallen asleep while driving in the past 30 days.

 Regardless of the reason for another driver’s negligence, there is never an excuse for engaging in dangerous driving behavior.
 At Briskman Briskman & Greenberg, our Lake County personal injury lawyers are dedicated to ensuring every one of our clients recovers fair compensation for what they’ve been through.